jfree/fxgraphics2d/README.md

 History
 -------

+##### to be released : Version 1.5
+- add rendering hint to provide option for measuring fonts via JavaFX API;
+- fix exception in drawImage() method with null transform.

 ##### 27-Apr-2016 : Version 1.4
 - improve handling of `setComposite()` for alpha values;
 - fixed bug in rotate method, incorrect conversion to degrees.